Devil's Slide (California): In popular culture

 Devil's Slide was used in a key scene of the 1960 thriller Portrait in Black with Lana Turner and Anthony Quinn.
 Turner and Quinn portrayed doomed lovers who deliberately pushed a car, containing the body of a murdered man, over the edge of the cliff.
 The Universal crew obtained permission from the State of California to stage the scene, which involved retrieving the car from the bottom of the cliff once the scene had been successfully filmed.
 The San Mateo Times printed a photograph of the filming of this sequence.

 Military history

-Devil's Slide was the location of a military triangulation station and observation site used during World War II as part of the harbor defense of San Francisco.
+Devil's Slide was the location of a military triangulation station and observation site (known as Devil’s Bunker) used during World War II as part of the harbor defense of San Francisco.
 Prior to the advent of radar, military personnel used binoculars and compasses to search for ships at sea and relay their coordinates to a central post.
 By combining information from multiple observation posts, a ship's precise location could be determined by triangulation.
 There were six military structures at the Devil's Slide: three concrete and steel observation pill-boxes, two concrete-and-earth bunkers, and a reinforced steel observation tower.
 The pill-boxes were used as hardened observation posts, and one of the bunkers was used as a communications and command post.
 The southernmost bunker site was sold to a private owner in 1983, but some of the exposed structure remains.